n4j1Br4ch1D/postcss-obfuscator/README.md

 It's better to keep your source files as they are for easy development.
 Consider specifying another folder for the build, if you choose your build directory to be the same as the source directory you will be replaced and you will lose your original files.

+### Support for CSS framworks?

+It's designed to work with CSS, hence its supports any framework you can think of:
+- Tailwindcss.
+- Bootstrap.
+- Bulma.
+- ... .
 ### Use indicators?

 As mentioned this plugin uses Regex to replace all appearances of classes & ids on files with extensions you specify (be it html, cs, js, ...).